Archive for February, 2008

 The lesson here is to be systematic in your approach to training your bird.
 Write down the ABC for the behavior you are trying to train and also keep careful notes about each training session.
 I recommend running a video camera for all your training sessions.
 You will find that you will see your own mistakes and miscues when you watch the video; it is an invaluable self-training tool.
 Plus, I find it very useful to look back to where each bird started.
 It is often quite surprising how far they (and the trainer) travel on the journey of learning!

 Tomorrow I leave for the IAATE board meeting and annual conference in Holland so there will be a longer gap to the next Blog entry.
-Don’t forget to email you questions or queries about training to me so that I have some challenges when I return.
+Don’t forget to email you questions or queries about training (TrainingBlogatAvianAmbassadorsdotcom) to me so that I have some challenges when I return.

 Sid.